ablyss74/scripts/archive/certbot_httpd_clear_linux.md

 ```bash
 swupd bundle-add  letsencrypt-client
 ```
-Edit /etc/hosts with your private LAN IP and then the qualified domain name.
+Create or edit /etc/hosts with your private LAN IP and then the qualified domain name.

 If you have more than one domain just use a comma and add the next e.g...